 Today, The Bothy Project seeks to build a system of off-grid, tiny cabins used primarily as artist residency spaces.
 Distributed throughout the hinterlands of Scotland, the goal of The Bothy Project, according to its own words, is to “create platforms for artists and researchers to journey and explore the history, landscape, and people in the areas surrounding the bothies.
-These platforms are established through the creation of purpose built structures made in collaboration with artists, designers, and makers to create a varied network of hand-crafted dwellings.”
+These platforms are established through the creation of purpose-built structures made in collaboration with artists, designers, and makers to create a varied network of hand-crafted dwellings.”

 Started by architect Iain MacLeod and artist Bobby Niven, The Bothy Project saw its first building completed in 2011 and was”fabricated during the RSA residency at Edinburgh Sculpture Workshop and then transported to Inshriach Estate near Aviemore where the build was completed in a traditional Scottish woodland area in the Cairngorm National Park.”
-If you’re particularly artsy yourself (or just looking for a few days away form it on an a Scottish estate), you can rent out the very first building from The Bothy Project (sorry, no kids allowed).
+If you’re particularly artsy yourself (or just looking for a few days away on a Scottish estate), you can rent out the very first building from The Bothy Project (sorry, no kids allowed).

 Since 2011, multiple other bothies have been constructed and the project has become a full-blown charity.
-For 2018 and 2019, the project hopes to “develop an inaugural series of funded artist residency opportunities, establishing the project as a leading art residency organisation.”
+For 2018 and 2019, the project hopes to “develop an inaugural series of funded artist residency opportunities, establishing the project as a leading art residency organization.”
 Which is great for the arts and artists, but honestly, we’re more into the bothies than anything else.

-What say you, Americans?
+So, what say you, Americans?
 Is it time to bring the bothy stateside?
 We think The Bothy Project could learn a lot from these guys (even if they are Canadian).
 Though, we can understand if you’d prefer to travel to the Highlands instead.